 A NEW FORM OF QUESTION

 As someone who has thought deeply, and written, about the physiology of change and the neurology of decision making for decades, I began pondering this conundrum in the 1980s.
-I wondered if questions could be posed with no bias, no ego, no personal needs for a particular solution – only the trust that Others had their own answers and merely had to discover them inside themselves.

 What if healthcare professionals asked questions that triggered patients to positive, immediate habit change, or coaches knew the exact questions that enabled new habit formation and behavior generation?
 What if scientists and consultants could elicit the most accurate information?
 And imagine if it were possible for questions to help sellers and advertisers actually inspire action to generate Buyer Readiness.